haskell/haskell-language-server/docs/configuration.md

 Plugins have a generic config to control their behaviour.
 The schema of such config is:

 - `haskell.plugin.${pluginName}.globalOn`: usually with default true.
-Wheter the plugin is enabled at runtime or it is not.
+Whether the plugin is enabled at runtime or it is not.
 That is the option you might use if you want to disable completely a plugin.
   - Actual plugin names are: `ghcide-code-actions-fill-holes`, `ghcide-completions`, `ghcide-hover-and-symbols`, `ghcide-type-lenses`, `ghcide-code-actions-type-signatures`, `ghcide-code-actions-bindings`, `ghcide-code-actions-imports-exports`, `eval`, `moduleName`, `pragmas`, `refineImports`, `importLens`, `class`, `tactics` (aka wingman), `hlint`, `haddockComments`, `retrie`, `splice`.
   - So to disable the import lens with an explicit list of module definitions you could set `haskell.plugin.importLens.globalOn: false`
 - `haskell.plugin.${pluginName}.${lspCapability}On`: usually with default true.
 Whether a concrete plugin capability is enabled.